Cloudways

 The headline numbers Cloudways advertises are real-feeling: 99.99% uptime SLA, ~90-second first-response support, 100,000+ businesses, 840,000+ sites, 50+ data-centre regions inherited from the underlying clouds, 4.7 on G2.
 The "Autonomous" product line adds autoscaling for WordPress specifically, billed per-server-hour on top of base disk/bandwidth.

 The catch is the markup.
-A 2 GB DigitalOcean droplet that costs $12/mo direct from DO is $11/mo on Cloudways, but you lose the ability to run anything outside the supported PHP-stack workflow — no Node, Python, or Ruby runtimes as first-class citizens, no managed Postgres, and backups cost extra at $0.033/GB.
+A 2 GB DigitalOcean droplet that costs $12/mo direct from DO is $28/mo on Cloudways (Small tier); a 4 GB at $24/mo direct is $54/mo (Medium); an 8 GB at $48/mo is $99/mo (Large).
+The 2× delta pays for managed NGINX/PHP/Redis tuning, automatic SSL, 24/7 support, and the dashboard — and you lose the ability to run anything outside the supported PHP-stack workflow (no first-class Node, Python, or Ruby runtimes, no managed Postgres, backups extra at $0.033/GB).
 If you're a Laravel or WordPress agency that bills clients hourly and values not running the ops yourself, the markup pays for itself fast.
 If you're an indie dev comfortable in a Linux shell, run the droplet directly and keep the difference.
 Now owned by DigitalOcean (acquired 2022 for $350M), so the underlying-DO integration will probably tighten over time.

 Pros & cons